-Economic development and new jobs in the Yakima Valley are City Council's strategic priorities.
+The City Council's strategic priorities are economic development and new jobs in the Yakima Valley.
 Nearly one-quarter of the County population lives below the federal poverty level.
 The City of Yakima actively works to retain employers in Yakima and attract new investments to broaden and diversify the economic base.
 Yakima County Development Authority (YCDA) provides significant Economic Development efforts for Yakima.
 With constrained City General Fund budgets, it has been difficult to devote city funds to economic development tasks.
 The City is working to restore more robust staffing for economic development and may utilize Section 108 funding capability in the future toward a community improvement project.